How to Use VLOOKUP, HLOOKUP, and INDEX MATCH in Excel

 To find the value for our 31/01/12 date we would use:

 This takes the value that our MATCH() function found and uses it as the row number, with the column number specifying that we should return the value from the second column of our table of data.
 We could have included the MATCH() function within the INDEX() function to do it all in one cell:

 It’s that simple!
 Next time you need to look something up, try a VLOOKUP/HLOOKUP and an INDEX MATCH to see which works best for you.

-We teach all this and so much more in our full Excel course.
+We teach all of this, and so much more, in our full Excel course.

 Enter Your Voucher Code Here